KociOrges/pytag/README.md

 }
 *The details of the article are all fake.
 This example just describes how BibTex files should look like before processing.
 ```
-Here, we have put the generated BibTex files for each keyword searched inside the folder BibTex_files/.
+Here, we have put some example generated BibTex files for each keyword searched inside the folder bibtex_example/.

 ```
-$ ls BibTex_files/
+$ ls bibtex_example/
 Crohn.Nutrition.2015.2016.bib
 Ulcerative.Colitis.Nutrition.2015.2016.bib
 ```